 - Gate operators are available in a range of common voltages.
 120, 240, 208 & 460.
 You should always make sure your circuit is designated within 10% of the gate operators rated voltage.

-Now you have selected your gate operator based on the performance characteristics and electrical requirements.
-Closely follow the manufacture’s recommendations for installation.
-Having successfully installed over ten thousand gate operators, there are some key pointers we would like to mention.
+Now you have selected your gate opener based on the performance characteristics and electrical requirements.
+Closely follow the manufacturer’s recommendations for installation.
+Having successfully installed over 10,000 gate operators, there are some key pointers we would like to mention.

 - Gate operators require proper anchoring, footings, and mechanical connections.
 Please consider using a professional installer to set and connect your gate operator.